 Once you have chosen the headings and statements you feel are most applicable to the role you will then need to choose from these the competency statements you would like candidates to provide evidence against on the application form.

-When it comes to advertising a post via the e-recruitment system you are only able to choose up to 6 competency statements in total.
+When it comes to advertising a post via the iTrent recruitment system unlike the Council’s previous system, managers will not be able to select items from the Council’s competency framework to populate the online application form.
+Instead, there are 3 question sets available for each of the frameworks (administrator’s framework, technical specialist framework etc) that will allow applicants to provide evidence of their suitability for the role they are applying for.

 Anything not addressed on the application form can be addressed at interview.

-Try to be selective and choose the statements that are most desired.
-Think about the types of examples and evidence you want people to provide and whether this will give you what you need to enable you to select an effective employee, it may also be worth thinking about what behaviours, skills and aptitudes are better assessed at interview stage rather than application form stage.
+.

 General Guidance